john-morsley/email/tests/Morsley.UK.Email.Example/README.md

 The 'blank' emails look like:

-- Subject = Morsley.UK.Email.Console - [YYYY-MM-DD HH:MM:SS:FFF]
+- Subject = Morsley.UK.Email.Example - [YYYY-MM-DD HH:MM:SS:FFF]
 - Text Body =

 The 'real' email looks like:

-- Subject = Morsley.UK.Email.Console - [Above GUID]
+- Subject = Morsley.UK.Email.Example - [Above GUID]
 - Text Body = Unique - [Above GUID]

 What is quite interesting is that the 'real' email is not always in the middle as you'd expect it to be!